 We meandered around the issue and I showed the start-up team where the science was being applied on an industrial scale.
 I identified various researchers developing related technologies... chemists, physicists, physicians... all manner of degreed and non-degreed professionals working hard on this "thing that doesn't exist."
 The team's disposition remained unchanged.

 They all earned higher degrees of some variety.
 If the science deserved merit as I claimed, they insisted they would have already heard of it.
 Furthermore, respected sources, trusted institutional experts and mainstream knowledge purveyors, each characterized the topic as pseudoscience.
 They dismissed me, my sources, and my experiences and in doing so, they dismissed the investor's interests.

-Missed business opportunity aside, I still have a problem.
-My teammates have lost confidence in my acumen.
-So I prepared and forwarded links intended to inform, hoping pointed education would soften perspectives.
+Missed business opportunity aside, I still had a problem.
+Teammates lost confidence in me.
+I prepared and forwarded links intended to inform, hoping pointed education would soften perspectives.
 Sources included Princeton, Stanford, and peer-reviewed journals like JAMA.
-But no one followed these.
+But no one followed up on this information.

-No surprise that this group disintegrated soon after.
-Our project dissolved and we separated with nothing to show for a lot of effort spent.
-Just another start-up failure due to poor chemistry among principles.
-Maddening to think about now, after we'd been offered the requisite cash to move ahead.
-Still, I gained from the experience; a renewed interest for how "educated" professionals like these will react when forced by innovative products to accept revolutionary change in scientific thought.
-Because innovation and application never stops for scientific edict.
-Eventually, development wins.
+No surprise that this effort disintegrated soon after.
+We parted with nothing to show for a lot of combined effort.
+I gained experience; a renewed understanding for how "educated" professionals react when asked to investigate revolutionary changes in scientific thought.
+Innovation and application never stops for scientific edict.
+And eventually, results win.

-Soon after, I began working on the Ascengen project as means to introduce and promote "orphaned" scientific development.
+Soon after, I started Ascengen as means to work with "orphaned" scientific development.